rieckpil/progmot/content/post/one-year-course-release.md

 Selling something to an audience of size zero is hard.

-When I launched the first landing page, I already had an existing audience of mailing list subscribers, daily visitors on my blog, Twitter followers, and YouTube subscribers.
-Those people, however, all had different interests as my blogging areas were broad.
-Not all of them were my perfect target audience (Java developer working with Spring Boot) as I wrote articles for various topics.
+When I launched the first landing page, I already had an existing audience thanks to my mailing list, blog, Twitter account, and YouTube channel.

+Those people, however, all had different interests as my existing content was about a diverse mix of topics.
+Not all of them were my perfect target audience: Java developers working with Spring Boot that want to improve their testing skills to deploy their application with more confidence.

 Nevertheless, there were at least some early adopters among my existing audience, which gave me the initial motivational boost that there's demand for such a course.

-My main advertising channel for the course idea and all upcoming early-bird batches was my mailing list.
-Just keep those subscribers in the loop and update them frequently with new content.
-Someday you can use this channel to announce your product(s).

-Finding the right balance for hard selling.
-I was (and still am) super convinced that my online course on Testing can help so many developers deploy and write code with more confidence.
-That's why it might have seemed a little aggressive in the early days.
-I might have screwed some visitors or newsletter subscribers.
+As I was (and still am) convinced that my online course on testing can help so many developers to deploy codes changes with more confidence.
+That's why my newsletter updates and Tweets might have seemed too salesy in the early days.
+I screwed some visitors or newsletter subscribers as they weren't expecting this.
 That's the price you pay for learning.
-The unsubscribe rate of my newsletter once I announced this course (multiple times) was quite high, which is okay.
-They weren't my target audience and disappeared naturally.
+The unsubscribe rate of my newsletter once I announced this course (multiple times) was quite high.
+As they weren't my target audience it was fine that they _disappeared naturally_.

 From then on, I focused on all new articles and videos on YouTube to somehow be in the niche of testing Java and specifically Spring Boot applications.
-This helps to get potential leads naturally.
+This helped me get potential leads naturally.

-After announcing the course idea and the upcoming first early-bird batch for multiple weeks, I went live with the set of video lessons on 8th of August 2020.

 I still remember the exact feeling when I hit the release button for the first chapter.
-Two hours later, I left my room, had dinner with my family, and checked the Stripe (payment processing) dashboard.
+Two hours later, I left my room, had dinner with my family, and checked the Stripe (payment processor for credit cards) dashboard.

 WTF?
 There are already 5 sales - yes!
 What a feeling.
 Someone from somewhere around the globe just bought my course at this early stage.
 And they even paid for it!